Tag Archives: grrr men!

 As far as hospital slashers go, Cold Prey II and Halloween II are yet to be beat.

-Blurbs-of-interest: McDowell later played Dr Loomis in Rob Zombie’s Halloween re-thingies, and was also the sheriff in Silent Night; Walter Olkewicz was in Milo.
+Blurbs-of-interest: McDowell later played Dr Loomis in Rob Zombie’s Halloween re-thingies, was also the sheriff in Silent Night and a weird neighbour in Mischief Night; Walter Olkewicz was in Milo.

 10 Final Boys We Like